Lindum Walkthrough

 Try to get 1 villa district to get the prosperity up - then, with most of your other housing at Large or Grand Insulae, you should have no problems there.
 Put your salary to 0dn per month, so that the high favour target may be reached more easily - as I said before, you don't get to take your personal savings with you at the end of the game, so you don't need them.

-Well, I think that's about it for the military walkthroughs - I hope you found them useful.
-If you have any comments about them, either send them to me or post them in the C3H General Forum (favourable ones only in the forum please ;) ).
+Well, I think that’s about it for the military walkthroughs – I hope you found them useful.